Sunday, 2 August 2015

 ICE CRYSTAL BOLERO

-Yet another pattern shared on Facebook that looked like a set of ice crystals – light, lacy, care free .. and by now, you know me..
+This is yet another pattern shared on Facebook.. and by now, you know me..
 I can’t resist such temptations !

 Thank you for joining me.